Viktoru/mlfruitandnut/README.md

 The custom module mlfruitandnut search and display dynamically crops and cultivars.

-See a glimpse view about the module.
+See a glimpse about the module.
 Example video: [video](https://vimeo.com/325511947)

 ## Getting Started